MaSe69/dssb/index.md

 Creating a beautiful dataframe takes time and effort.
 Time and effort are always limited.
 Hence, a beautiful dataframe is a bit of a luxury.

 However, luxury is important.
-Luxury makes the owner feel more imporant.
+Luxury makes the owner feel more important.
 Luxury leads to envy from competitors.

 Imagine your business competitors to get to know of your beautiful dataframes - describing your operations or your profits or your plans  - they might want to have access to it or to get to a similar or better ones, or all of it.
 It would be more than just data, it would be a representation of your understanding of your world, of your actual and possible insights.